 Enhancing Your Time Management Skills

-The last thing I would like to talk about is enhancing your time management skills.
+Lastly, we would like to talk about enhancing your time management skills.

 Every year I strive to be more productive.
 You should do the same.